-For years, the glittery fashion world has attracted swanky millionaires and attractive socialites but in the past decade, this industry has build and strengthened empires while transforming the most famous and wealthiest Latin American names into fashion investors.
+For years, the glittery fashion world has attracted swanky millionaires and attractive socialites but in the past decade, this industry has build and strengthened empires while transforming the most famous and wealthiest Latin American names IGNORE INTO fashion investors.

 Forbes estimates that a third of the Latin American billionaires have built their empires in the fashion world or have some connection to it, thus when it comes to lucrative and appealing industries, fashion retail has been added to the traditional industries like banking, media, telecommunications and mining.

 As foreign investors have understood that the region has entered a Golden Age, thanks to the lowering of income inequalities and the promising growth opportunities, they flocked to Latin America where they began competing with local entrepreneurs.
 Additionally, due to the excellent artisanal work and the high number of end comsumers with high purchasing power, the region has become both an import and export heaven for luxury fashion retailers.